zer0cache/matic-docs/docs/pos/contracts/delegation.md

 - Using current  `exchangeRate` and # of shares calculate total amount(active stake+ rewards).
 - unBond active stake from validator and transfer rewards to delegator if any.
 - Must remove active stake from timeline using `updateValidatorState` in stakeManger.
-- Move active stake of delegator into withdrawal period for slashing reasons.
 - `delegators` mapping is used to keep track of stake in withdrawal period.

 ### withdrawRewards